 All my life I’ve been fascinated by the way things work, how they’re made, fit together and come apart.
 I always wanted to understand the structure of things and then make stuff myself.
 Eventually I became an engineer and for some years designed printing machines and later equipment for disabled children.
-Long before that - from about age 10 to 16 - I was into photography: image making, but also the mechanics of it - cameras, lenses, light, film and the wonderful chemistry of the “darkroom” which barely exists any more.
+Long before that - from about age 10 to 16 - I was into photography: image making, but also the mechanics of it - cameras, lenses, light, film and the wonderful chemistry of the “darkroom” which is experiencing a bit of a revival.
 I also used to draw weird pictures of space ships, people and other stuff I can’t remember now.

 This was all in my spare time while I was busy studying and working as a chef (the mechanics of food) and then as an engineer.
 So progress was rather sporadic, but in between painting sessions I was often thinking about art, reading about it, visiting exhibitions and trying to understand it.
 Around 1999/2000 I shared a studio on Eel Pie Island in Twickenham and sold some paintings from there.